xFFFFF/Gekko-Strategies/README.md

 # Gekko-Strategies
 # Introduction
-Repository of strategies which I found at Git and Google.
-All strategies was backtested, result is in directory of each strategy.
-In addition, I share my tool, which I use to perform multiple backtests at this same time.
+Repository of strategies which I found at Git and Google, orginal sourse is in README file.
+All strategies was backtested, results are in backtest_database.csv file.

 # GekkoBacktestTool
-Tool to batch backtesting was moved to seperated repository: https://github.com/xFFFFF/GekkoBacktestTool
+To create backtest_database.csv I used: https://github.com/xFFFFF/GekkoBacktestTool